jesperancinha/2Bornot2be/jee7/jee-mastery/Readme.md

 15. `createDurableConsumer`, `receive`, `ObjectMessage`
 16. `@Singleton`,  `@Schedule`, `second`, `minute`, `hour`, `month`, `dayOfMonth`, `dayOfWeek`, `year`, `timezone`, `info`, `persistent`
 17. `HttpServletRequest`, `HttpServletResponse`, `@WebServlet`, `service`, `doGet`
+18. `http://java.sun.com/jsp/jstl/sql`, `<sql:setDataSource`, `<sql:query`

 ---

+## Extra notes

+1. We can use POJO's to implement a REST resource.
+The only requirement is for it top be annotated with at least one @Path

 ## References